 - The scandal has caused rent arrears of an estimated £227.4million up to October 2009.

-I’m not saying the situation is fair for DSS tenants, and I’m not saying every DSS tenant is the same (that’s far from the truth), but what I am saying is, don’t blame the landlords for making their justified choice; blame those abusing the system and the Government for making the system so floored.
+To reiterate, I’m not saying the situation is fair for DSS tenants, and I’m not saying every DSS tenant is the same (that’s far from the truth), but what I am saying is, landlords shouldn’t be vilified for making a choice based on risk assessment.

-Those that abuse the system aren’t necessarily chavs or complete wasters; they’re every day people like Bernadette (the stupid, inconsiderate donkey below) that most likely blends in with every other person.
-So while it’s so difficult to separate the genuine from the wasters, it’s perfectly valid to refuse DSS tenants.
+Those that abuse the system aren’t necessarily chavs with missing front teeth, as commonly portrayed (which I totally disagree with), but rather, they’re every day people like Bernadette (the stupid, inconsiderate donkey below) that blends in with society.
+So while it’s incredibly difficult to separate the genuine from the scum-bags, it seems perfectly feasible to understand why DSS tenants are so often put to the back of the pile.

 They are being allowed to pocket the cash for eight weeks before the debt-ridden landlord is able to insist that the benefit is instead paid directly.